MattHondrakis/MattHondrakis/README.md

       * Comparison of 2 **logistic regression models**, predicting heart disease.
 The first model uses all variables as predictors and the second model uses the 4 most influential variables.
   4. [Coursera Case Study: Bikes](https://github.com/MattHondrakis/DataAnalysis/blob/main/Coursera%20Case%20Study/Bikes.md) *(DataAnalysis)*
-      * Google Analytics Case Study (fictional company *Cyclistic*), analyzing a large dataset of more than **6 million** rows of data using R to find insights.
+      * Google Analytics Case Study (fictional company *Cyclistic*), analyzing a large dataset of more than **6 million** rows of data using R to extract insights.
 The purpose of the Case Study is to get casual users to convert to memberships.
 Thorough exploratory data analysis with a conclusion providing suggests for improvement and steps moving forward.

 Most Recent/Actively working on: